 Zone-based routing, irrespective of developed or developing countries, restrictions are restrictions.
 It could be the US, Europe, it needs no geography or territory.
 The concept of zone-based routing is geography agnostic.

 As far as geocoding is concerned, the problems of addresses when it comes to the developing world, it is really bad.
 You can never say the latitude and longitude of an address with high confidence.
-Whereas in the developed world, if I get thousands or millions of addresses, even if 5% of addresses are not correct, I don’t know which 5%.
+In the developed world, if I get thousands or millions of addresses, even if 5% of addresses are incorrect, I don’t know which 5%.
 So, the problem in the developed world is address verification.
 When E-commerce becomes more critical, we are looking at both of these amplifying on a large scale.

 10. Is zone-based routing more useful for bigger companies as compared to the smaller ones?

-For larger companies, given that the scale is large, even a 5% inefficiency could be a large absolute number.
-Might not be the case for smaller companies in terms of numbers.
+Given that the scale is large, even a 5% inefficiency could be a large absolute number for larger companies.
+This might not be the case for smaller companies in terms of numbers.
 But, both large and small companies will get impacted.